rackerlabs/docs-dedicated-networking/load-balancer/api-docs/general-api-info/index.rst

 |product name| shares a common token-based authentication system that enables
 seamless access across Rackspace products and services.

-The following information is relevant to all operations o the API.
-For details about specific operations, see the
+The following information is relevant to all operations of the API.
+For details about specific operations, see the API reference sections.
-:ref:`API reference <api-reference>`.

 .. toctree::
    :maxdepth: 1